forwardemail/email-templates/README.md

 > By default we use `html-to-text` to generate a plaintext version and attach it as `message.text`.

-If you'd like to customize the text body, you can pass `message.text` or set `config.htmlToText: false` (doing so will automatically lookup a `text` template file just like it normally would for `html` and `subject`).
+If you'd like to customize the text body, you can pass `message.text` or create a `text` template file just like you normally would for `html` and `subject`.

 ```js
 const Email = require('email-templates');